yihozhang/ruxl/REPORT.md

 # Future Work
 #### Applicative Do.
 Presentely, though ASoul simplifies the concurrency construct, we are leveraging hardcoded macros to batch the requests, which still requires manual effort.
-Applicative Do of Haskell is a syntactic indirection that constructs
+To address this issue, we would extend `fetch!` macro to an applicative do.
+Applicative Do is a syntactic indirection provided by Haskell that enables programmers write straight line code while constructing concurrency-aware program by keeping a record of monadic binds and lifting them automatically into a batched request.
+This feature could be expressed leveraging the meta-programming facilities of Rust macro.

 #### Caching
+In Haxl paper, the authors implemented a cache store for requests, but we did not implement it due to the time constraint.

 # Reference